Educational

 • Fern stands out for its granular control over knowledge sources and user access

-What is Conversational API Documentation?
+What is conversational API documentation?

 Conversational API documentation uses AI chat interfaces to let developers ask questions in natural language and receive immediate answers.
 Instead of searching through pages manually, developers type questions like "How do I authenticate with OAuth?" and get direct responses with code snippets and relevant links.